varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 If not set will automatically will be set to **Internal**

-Functions
+### Functions

-Note: State-Changing Functions calls are also called **transactions**.
+> Note: "state-changing" functions calls are also called **transactions**.

 There are two special keywords that define the type of function in which you don't have to make a transaction: view and pure

-**view** keyword means your are reading some state of the blockchain.
+**View** keyword means you are reading some state of the blockchain.
 Public variables also have view function.

-**pure** pure functions are those who only do some type of math.
+**Pure** are those who only do some type of math.
 Does not change the state of the blockchain

 ```